unteem/docker-training/introduction.md

 - An open source tool that places a layer on top of Linux containers (cgroups and namespaces) to make it simple to package and ship complex apps
 - A tool for creating a layered filesystem; each layer is versioned and can be shared across running instances, making for much more lightweight deployments
-- A company behind the project, as well as a site called the "Docker Hub" for sharing containers
+- A company behind the project, as well as a site called the "Docker Hub" for sharing containers - Docker

 from [docker-jumpstart](https://github.com/odewahn/docker-jumpstart)